by-emrii/holbertonschool-higher_level_programming/python-everything_is_object/blog.md

 print(y) # 6 - new object
 ```

-## Integer Pre-allocation
+## Integer Pre-allocation and NSMALLPOSINTS / NSMALLNEGINTS
 Python pre-creates integers from -5 to 256 (`NSMALLNEGINTS` and `NSMALLPOSINTS`) for efficiency.

-Frequently used small numbers are reused rather than recreated.
+**Why these ranges?** Because small integers are used frequently in programs.
+Pre-allocating them saves memory and improves performance.

 ```python
 a = 100